 The new species, Eramoscorpius brucensis, was identified from a total of 11 specimens from the Bruce Peninsula, Ontario, some of which first turned up in people’s backyards.
-The specimens, which ranged in length from 29 centimeters (1.1 inches) to 16.5 centimeters (6.5 inches), were preserved in layers of sediments deposited on the shores of ancient lagoons some 430 to 433 million years ago.
+The specimens, which ranged in length from 29 millimeters (1.1 inches) to 165 millimeters (6.5 inches), were preserved in layers of sediments deposited on the shores of ancient lagoons some 430 to 433 million years ago.
 This makes them slightly younger than the oldest known scorpion fossils, which were embedded in 433-to-438-million-year-old rock from Scotland.

-Unlike E. brucensis, these ancient scorpions had stubby, pointed “crab-like” legs which would have meant that the animals walked on their “toes,” much like how modern day crabs scurry along the sand.
+Unlike E. brucensis, these ancient scorpions had stubby, pointed “crab-like” legs, which meant they would have walked on their “toes,” much like how modern day crabs scurry along the sand.
 Because these species are known from specimens encased within rocks that were originally deposited in the ocean, scientists generally agree that these animals probably evolved on the seafloor before eventually leaving their watery home in favor of a terrestrial life.